-Please see the following information on two ordinances pertaining to the disposal of building debris and limb removal:
+Please see the following ordinances pertaining to the disposal of building debris, yard rubbish, and contractors:

 Sec.
 66-44.
 Building debris, responsibility for removal.

 Building debris such as scrap lumber, plaster, roofing, concrete, brick bats, and sand and dust resulting from the construction, repair, remodeling or demolition of any building or appurtenances on private property will not be removed and the owner must cause such materials and waste to be privately removed